Lifelong Continual Learning for Anomaly Detection: New Challenges, Perspectives, and Insights: Results discussion

-Results in terms of forward transfer ($FWT$) present values from $0.24$ -- UNSW (CR) with COPOD, to $0.91$ -- Wind (R) with COPOD.
-This result suggests a moderate-to-high task similarity that could be leveraged by models.
-Interestingly, these values are higher than those commonly seen in image classification, since the one-class learning setting is inherently different from multi-class classification.
-Therefore, we argue that the interpretation of $FWT$ in this context requires additional in-depth research.
+Finally, moving our focus to Forward Transfer ($FWT$), we can observe values from $0.24$ -- UNSW (CR) with COPOD to $0.91$ -- Wind (R) with COPOD.
+This result suggests a moderate-to-high concept similarity that could be leveraged by models.
+Interestingly, these values are higher than those commonly seen in image classification since the one-class learning setting is inherently different from multi-class classification. { Specifically, since we compute FWT using ROC-AUC as a base metric, the random reference value is $0.5$, whereas, in image classification, it is the ratio between 1 and the number of classes in the single task.
+This difference exacerbates the complexity of a comparison of FWT in these two settings.
+However, we argue that interpreting $FWT$ in this context requires additional in-depth research focused on leveraging concepts similarity for one-class anomaly detection. }

-In summary, the observed gap in performance (base models $vs.$ MSTE) shows that lifelong learning scenarios generated with our approach allow us to adapt non-lifelong datasets to lifelong anomaly detection scenarios, yielding more challenging conditions for models.
-This aspect, combined with the presence of forgetting suggests that adopting lifelong learning techniques and learning strategies referenced in Section \ref{sec:background}, as well as designing new ones, will be beneficial for the advancement of anomaly detection in this setting.
-Additionally, our results show that lifelong learning metrics can enable a more comprehensive evaluation of models, measuring the impact of forgetting and task transferability.
+In summary, {we} observed {a} gap in {ROC-AUC} performance (Naive lifelong $vs.$ MSTE) {alongside with the presence of forgetting (emphasized by negative values of BWT) and degrees of concept similarity (observed via BWT and $FWT$)}. {These phenomena show} that lifelong learning scenarios generated with our approach allow us to adapt non-lifelong datasets to lifelong anomaly detection scenarios, {introducing lifelong challenges {which yield} more demanding conditions for models {(\textbf{RQ1})}. {

+Additionally, our results show that tackling anomaly detection problems from a lifelong learning perspective can enable a more comprehensive evaluation of models, including measuring the impact of forgetting and task transferability on models.
+Concept-level granularity in results also allows us to uncover relationships between concepts in the learning scenario, as well as highlight specific concepts for which models are challenged more than others, enabling a more comprehensive evaluation and in-depth model analysis. }